Kismat Love Paisa Dilli

-Kismet Love Paisa Dilli is a 2012 Bollywood comedy thriller film directed by Sanjay Khanduri.
-The film features Vivek Oberoi and Malika Sherawat in lead roles.
+Kismet Love Paisa Dilli is a 2012 Indian Hindi-language romantic comedy film directed by Sanjay Khanduri.
+The film stars Vivek Oberoi, Malika Sherawat, and Neha Dhupia in lead roles.
 It was released on 5 October 2012.

 Plot

 The film is set on a winter night in Delhi, where a middle-class Delhi university guy falls in love with a girl anchoring a fashion show.
 In the process of wooing her, someone plants a sting operation tape in his pocket.
 This sting operation has a minister talking about buying and selling MLAs and media heads from his Swiss bank accounts.
 Unknowing, he is chased by corrupt cops and good guys to get that tape back.
 Soon he gets to know of tape with him and its high relevance.
 How this university student, who always talked against corruption like any layman, now gets bribed himself by the big offer thrown by the minister's man constitutes the climax of the story.